linkzenic/Zelda64Recomp/README.md

 https://github.com/linkzenic/Zelda64Recomp-Android/releases

 The Android release APK does not contain game assets.
-You must provide your own supported Majora's Mask ROM when the app asks for it.
+You must provide your own supported ROM when the app asks for it.

 ## Android Requirements